mas-bandwidth/netcode/README.md

 # netcode.io

-**netcode.io** is a network protocol that lets clients securely connect to dedicated servers over UDP.
-It’s connection oriented and encrypts and signs packets.
-It also provides authentication support so only authenticated clients can connect to dedicated servers.
+**netcode.io** is a network protocol for secure client/server connections to dedicated servers over UDP.

 It’s designed for games like [agar.io](http://agar.io) that need to shunt players off from the main website to a number of dedicated server instances, each with some maximum number of players (up to 256 players per-instance in the reference implementation).

+The protocol is:

+1. It's connection oriented
+2. It encrypts and sign packets
+3. It provides authentication support so only authenticated clients can connect to dedicated servers

+And of course, because the data is transmitted over UDP, not TCP, data sent across netcode.io is not subject to head of line blocking.

+This means that your time series data like player inputs, and player positions arrive as rapidly as possible.

+## How does it work?

+To implement this, the authenticated performed by the web backend is transferred to dedicated servers across UDP using a short lived _connect token_.
+This token is passed across UDP as part of the connection handshake, and ensures that any rate limiting for connections can be done at a per-authenticated user basis, rather than a having to write rules across each dedicated server instance running your game.

-To implement this, the basic idea is that the web backend performs authentication and when a client wants to play, the client makes a REST call to obtain a connect token.
+the basic idea is that the web backend performs authentication and when a client wants to play, the client makes a REST call to obtain a connect token.
 Connect tokens are short lived and rely on a shared private key between the web backend and the dedicated server instances.
 The benefit of this approach is that only clients with a valid connect token are able to connect to the dedicated servers.

 For more information, please read [Why can't I send UDP packets from a browser?](http://173.255.195.190/gafferongames/post/why_cant_i_send_udp_packets_from_a_browser/)